 #4 – Intubation and Surgery Time!

 Induction and intubation: Whilst most clinics will leave this part to the veterinarian, the nurse will handle the patient.
 Once the anaesthetic agent is given through the IV cannula, the patient becomes anaesthetised quickly.
 The next step involves intubating (placing the breathing tube in the trachea, i.e. ET tube) – as you will see, this is occurring in the video.

 Now, the nurse and veterinarian will work together to connect the patient to all appropriate monitoring tools, ensure they are in a good depth of anaesthesia and ensure the patient is stable.
 Once stable, the nurse will begin preparing the skin or area for surgery, as the veterinarian directs.

 Even though the veterinarian oversees the anaesthetic and patient, the nurse is effectively “running the show”.
 Throughout the course of the procedure, the veterinarian and nurse will communicate to ensure the patient is stable.
 The nurse will be required to:

-- Monitor depth which includes eye position, jaw tone, palpebral reflex – see images.
+- Monitor depth, which includes eye position, jaw tone, and palpebral reflex – see images.

 - Monitor respiratory rate and heart rate (using a machine and manual – stethoscope).